The process of bone healing slows down and becomes less effective with age.

 As a result, bones do not repair themselves as well over time, putting older people at greater risk of osteoporosis — where they lose density in the bones.

-When senescent cells accumulate they produce proinflammatory cytokines that can harm healthy tissues.
-The accumulation of these senescent cells may weaken your body’s ability to heal itself as well as increase your risk of developing cardiovascular disease.
+When senescent cells accumulate, they produce proinflammatory cytokines that can harm healthy tissues.
+The accumulation of these senescent cells may weaken your body’s ability to heal itself and increase your risk of developing cardiovascular disease.

 However, it’s not just falling that can cause problems.
-Even being seated too long can have negative effects on bone health because it restricts blood flow and limits movement needed for strong muscles and healthy joints — allowing senescent cells to build up.
+Sitting for too long can adversely affect bone health because it restricts blood flow and limits movement needed for strong muscles and healthy joints — allowing senescent cells to build up.

 Proven Solutions for Improving Bone Strength

-Medical experts don’t yet fully understand why aging weakens the body’s ability to heal itself.
+Medical experts don’t yet fully understand why aging weakens the body’s ability to heal.
 More research is needed in this area, but there are a few factors that contribute to this phenomenon:

-- As we age, our muscles begin to lose mass and strength due to a decrease in lean body mass (the weight of everything other than fat).
-This reduces the amount of force we can generate through muscle contraction and decreases our physical activity level — both of which play important roles in bone healing.
+- As we age, our muscles lose mass and strength due to a decrease in lean body mass (the weight of everything other than fat).
+This reduces the force we can generate through muscle contraction and decreases our physical activity level — both of which play essential roles in bone healing.

 Researchers are working on developing therapies to address this challenge.
-In the meantime, here are proven methods that can help alleviate symptoms of weakening bones.
+In the meantime, proven methods can help alleviate symptoms of weakening bones.

 Switch to Anti-Inflammatory Diet

-The genius of an anti-inflammatory diet is that it helps improve cellular health, and when you improve your cellular health, you’re helping your entire body improve at its most fundamental source.
+The genius of an anti-inflammatory diet is that it helps improve cellular health.
+When you improve your cellular health, you’re helping your entire body improve at its most fundamental source.